klust/SupercomputersForStarters/docs/C06_Middleware/C06_S02_Shared_memory.md

-In OpenMP, the runtime behaviour such as the number of threads used and the mapping of those threads on the cores of the node, are often set through environment variables that are in fact also partly standardised.
+In OpenMP, the runtime behaviour such as the number of threads used and the mapping of those threads on the cores of the node, are often set through environment variables that are in fact also partly standardised (though many implementations add some others).
 Some codes will use OpenMP library functions instead and will expect information from the user in, e.g., the input files.

 OpenMP for shared memory parallelism is currently widely supported in C/C++ and Fortran compilers for scientific use.

+!!!
+Note "VSC users"
-On the VSC clusters it is supported in both the GNU C/C++ and Fortran compilers and the Intel compilers.
+    OpenMP is supported in both the GNU C/C++ and Fortran compilers and the Intel compilers.

+!!!
+Note "LUMI Users"
-On LUMI it is supported in all available C/C++ and Fortran compilers (GCC, AMD aocc and ROCm, and the Cray Compiling Environment compilers).
+    On LUMI, OpenMP is supported in all available C/C++ and Fortran compilers (GCC, AMD aocc and ROCm, and the Cray Compiling Environment compilers).

 ## Other approaches